-In-premise communication technologies such as Ethernet and Wi-Fi can be used for ticket / POS integration; however, these are not the only technologies available.
+In-premise communication technologies such as Ethernet and Wi-Fi can be used; however, these are not the only technologies available.
 Two very interesting technologies in this area include Bluetooth® 5 and 802.15.4 Thread Mesh.
-Mesh networking could be used to connect multiple food lockers, ice cream machines, or other devices together so that they can all communicate with each other.
-There are times when one would want one machine to talk to another, such as when sequencing machinery or devices.
+Mesh networking could be used to connect multiple panels, sensors, pieces of equipment, or other devices together so that they can all communicate with each other.
+Imagine what could be done with sensor data from thousands of devices throughout a building.
+There are even times when one would want one machine to talk to another, such as when sequencing an emergency access path throughout the building or to efficiently direct air throughout the building.
 This connectivity can also minimize uplink complexity to the Cloud - only one device needs to be the gateway since it can aggregate all the other connected-devices' traffic.

-In-chassis communications could use Ethernet or USB where high bandwidth is needed for fast media deployment, but it's important to realize that these solutions can be expensive to add to a design.
-An alternative for low-bandwidth and cost-constrained applications is to use RS-485 or CAN-wired technology.
-While it might take longer for media, content, and firmware to be forwarded from the edge gateway to the various subsystems (i.e., via a nightly update cycle), the cost benefits of CAN and RS-485 are significant when multiplied by all the different endpoints in a device as complex as a retail merchandise locker.
+Inter-Device communications could use Ethernet or USB where high bandwidth is needed for fast media deployment, but it's important to realize that these solutions can be expensive to add to a design.
+An alternative to low-bandwidth, flexible, highly reliable and cost-constrained applications is to use RS-485, Power Line Communication (PLC) or CAN-wired technology.
+While it might take longer for media, content, and firmware to be forwarded from the edge gateway to the various subsystems (i.e., via a nightly update cycle), the cost benefits of PLC, CAN and RS-485 are significant when multiplied by all the different endpoints in commercial and enterprise infrastructure.